Skip to content

 What is Dr. Walter Zamarian Jr.'s education?

 I graduated in Medicine from the State University of Londrina (UEL) and completed my residency in General Surgery at the same institution.
-My specialisation in Plastic Surgery was carried out at the Ivo Pitanguy Clinic and at the 38th Ward of the Santa Casa de Misericórdia in Rio de Janeiro, through PUC-RIO — the school that trained the greatest names in Brazilian plastic surgery.
+My specialisation in Plastic Surgery was carried out at the Ivo Pitanguy Clinic and at the 38th Ward of the Santa Casa de Misericórdia in Rio de Janeiro, through PUC-RIO — one of the most influential schools in Brazilian plastic surgery.
 It was three years of immersion in surgical technique and philosophy with Professor Pitanguy.

 Which medical societies is Dr. Zamarian a member of?